vilopco/assignment/readme.md

 All points were made (updated) all in the main branch.

 1. Use bootstrap5 html framework to code the webpage.

-(Added just the link style)
+   - Was included as a CSS `<Link>` doesn't require to change variables or original behaviour with mixins.

 2. Image should only load when in viewport.